-- (1) The subdivision of land in the following circumstances does not require the approval of the Municipality: - (a) if the subdivision arises from the implementation of a court ruling; - (b) if the subdivision arises from an expropriation; - (c) a minor amendment of the common boundary between two or more land units if the resulting change in area of any of the land units is not more than 10 per cent; - (d) the registration of a servitude or lease agreement for the provision or installation of- - (i) water pipelines, electricity transmission lines, sewer pipelines, gas pipelines or oil and petroleum product pipelines by or on behalf of an organ of state or service provider; - (ii) telecommunication lines by or on behalf of a licensed telecommunications operator; - (iii) the imposition of height restrictions; - (e) the exclusive utilisation of land for agricultural purposes, if the utilisation- - (i) requires approval in terms of legislation regulating the subdivision of agricultural land; and - (ii) does not lead to urban expansion. - (f) the subdivision of a closed public place and closed public roadway, provided that will be consolidation with an abutting erf; and - (g) the granting of a right of habitation or usufruct. - (h) The subdivision of land for the purpose of the construction or alteration of roads or any other matter related thereto. - (i) The subdivision of land in order to bring about its conveyance to a local authority, semistate institution or other statutory body. - (j) The subdivision of land in order to bring about its conveyance from a local authority, semistate institution or other statutory body.
-This does not, however, include land units which are alienated for development. - (k) The subdivision of land where the State may require a survey, whether or not the State is the land-owner. - (I) The subdivision of land in existing housing schemes in order to make private property ownership possible. - (2) The Municipality must, in each case, certify in writing that the subdivision has been exempted from the provisions of this Chapter and impose any condition it may deem necessary.

-(3) The Municipality must indicate on the plan of subdivision that the subdivision has been exempted from the provisions of sections 57 to 63.
+- (1) The subdivision of land in the following circumstances does not require the approval of the Municipality: - (a) If the subdivision arises from the implementation of a court ruling; - (b) If the subdivision arises from an expropriation; - (c) Where it is for a minor amendment of the common boundary between two or more land units if the resulting change in area of any of the land units is not more than 10 per cent; - (d) For the registration of a servitude or lease agreement for the provision or installation of- - water pipelines, electricity transmission lines, sewer pipelines, gas pipelines or oil and petroleum product pipelines by or on behalf of an organ of state or service provider; - (ii) telecommunication lines by or on behalf of a licensed telecommunications operator; or - (iii) the imposition of height restrictions; - (e) Where it is for the exclusive utilisation of land for agricultural purposes, if the utilisation- - (i) requires approval in terms of legislation regulating the subdivision of agricultural land; and - (ii) does not lead to urban expansion. - (f) For the subdivision of a closed public place and closed public roadway, provided that will be consolidation with an abutting erf; and - (g) Where it is for the granting of a right of habitation or usufruct. - (h) If the subdivision of land is for the purpose of the construction or alteration of roads or any other matter related thereto. - (i) If the purpose of the subdivision is to bring about its conveyance to a local authority, semi-state institution or other statutory body. - (j) If the purpose of the subdivision is to bring about its conveyance from a local authority, semi-state institution or other statutory body, excluding land units which are alienated for development. - (k) Where the subdivision is to allow the State to conduct a survey, whether the State is the land-owner or not. - (I) For the subdivision of land in existing housing schemes in order to make private property ownership possible. - (2) The Municipality must, in each case, certify in writing that the subdivision has been exempted from the provisions of this Chapter and it may impose any condition it may deem necessary. - (3) The Municipality must indicate on the plan of subdivision that the subdivision has been exempted from the provisions of sections 57 to 61.

-65 Services arising from subdivision
+65. Services arising from subdivision